 In September 2017 the Republic of Croatia started to participate in Operation Inherent Resolve (OIR) with one staff officer in CJTF-OIR (Combined Joint Task Force Operation Inherent Resolve) at Camp "ARIFJAN", the State of Kuwait.
-CJTF- OIR continues to engage, along with regional partners in carrying out the operations against the forces of the Islamic State of Iraq and the Syrian Arab Republic (ISIS), in order to remove the threat they pose for Iraq, the region and the wider international community.
+Republic of Croatia has taken over staff position in CJTF-OIR MAG (INFO OPS Advisor) in Camp "UNION III" in Iraq, during November 2021, instead of staff position in Camp "ARIFJAN", the State of Kuwait.
+CJTF-OIR continues to engage, along with regional partners in carrying out the operations against the forces of the Islamic State of Iraq and the Syrian Arab Republic (ISIS), in order to remove the threat they pose for Iraq, the region and the wider international community.

-During 2021 the Croatian Armed Forces continued participation in OIR with 3 members.
+During 2023 the Croatian Armed Forces continued participation in OIR with three members.